twse/random-stuff/FontCreator Data Files and Registry Keys.md

 **Menu Items**
 * **Edit: Knife** – Use the **Knife** button in the **Glyph** toolbar as this command does nothing when selected.
 * **View: Toolbars: Tab Bar** – This menu item is intended to hide the tabs if version 6.1 is used.
 * **Tools: TODO!
-Customize...** – This menu item is included in all versions and is intended to modify the toolbar.
+Customize...** – Despite the fact that you cannot really customize the toolbars, you have to use Resource Hacker or other programs to do it as this menu item does nothing.
 * **Window: Minimize All** – This menu item will minimize all windows (restore each minimized window via the restore button).

 **Hidden Shortcuts** – Menu's description from the form: These items are here so the shortcuts work.